Low-Degree Multicalibration: Overview of Contributions

 \section{Overview of Contributions}

-We introduce a hierarchy of multicalibration notions that enable a tradeoff between the strength of multi-group guarantees and the complexity required to learn the predictor.
-At the extremes, our hierarchy recovers the existing notions of multiaccuracy and multicalibration, but our interest is in the intermediate notions.
+We introduce a hierarchy of multicalibration notions that enable a tradeoff between the strength of multi-group guarantees and the complexity required to learn the predictor. \eat{ In this work, we make progress on answering the motivating question by developing} At the extremes, our hierarchy recovers the existing notions of multiaccuracy and multicalibration, but our interest is in the intermediate notions.
 We establish guarantees about these notions, and show that many desirable properties of multicalibration kick in at low levels of the hierarchy.
 In doing so, we gain new insights into the power of (full) multicalibration.
 We complement these with algorithmic results showing that computing predictors in the low levels of the hierarchy can be significantly more efficient than the original formulation of multicalibration.
 Our three main contributions can be summarized as follows: \begin{enumerate}[(1)] \item Our primary conceptual contribution is the definition of \emph{low-degree multicalibration} and its associated hierarchy.
 For $k \in \N$, the $k$th level of the hierarchy defines a notion of multicalibration that constrains the first $k$ moments of the predictor, conditioned on subpopulations in $\mC$.
 The lowest level of the hierarchy corresponds to multiaccuracy.
 As we go higher, the multicalibration constraints become more stringent.
-In the limit, we approach a notion we call \emph{smooth} multicalibration; a relaxation of the original formulation of \cite{hkrr2018}, which we refer to as \emph{full} multicalibration. \item With the hierarchy in place, we study the fairness and accuracy properties obtainable via low-degree multicalibration.
+In the limit, we approach a notion we call \emph{smooth} multicalibration; a relaxation of the original formulation of \cite{hkrr2018}, which we refer to as \emph{full} multicalibration. \eat{We demonstrate that as we move up the low-degree hierarchy, the limiting notion recovers the strongest notions of smooth and full multicalibration.} \item With the hierarchy in place, we study the fairness and accuracy properties obtainable via low-degree multicalibration.
 Our main contribution is to provide a rich toolbox for reasoning about multicalibrated predictions $f(x)$, by comparing to the moments of the Bayes optimal predictions $\fs(x) = \E\lr{\y \given \x = x}$.
 Our key technical result establishes novel {\em moment sandwiching bounds} for multicalibrated predictors.
 For instance, in lieu of $k^{th}$ moment matching (which would give $E[f(\x)^k] \approx \E[f^*(\x)^k]$, but is impossible to achieve for $k >1$), we show that degree-$k$ multicalibration implies that $\E[f(\x)^k] \leq \E[f^*(\x)^k]$, even when conditioned on subpopulations defined by $c \in \mC$.
 Using these tools, we can relate the confusion rates (generalized false error rates) of any degree-$2$ multicalibrated $f$ to those of the optimal predictor.
 Our results reveal wide gaps even between multiaccuracy and degree-$2$ multicalibration; predictors satisfying the latter cannot exhibit overconfidence over subpopulations in $\mC$, unlike multiaccurate predictors.